-- Reject any or all Bids received in response to the Solicitation; - Withdraw the Solicitation at any time, at the Authority's sole discretion: - Make an award under the Solicitation in whole or in part; - Disqualify any Bidder whose conduct and/or Bid fails to conform to the requirements of the Solicitation: - Seek clarifications and/or revisions of the Bid or any part of the Bid; - Use information obtained by the Authority through site visits; interviews; investigation of a Bidder's qualifications, experience, ability or financial standing; and any other material or information provided by or received from the Bidder during the Bid process; - Prior to the Bid Opening, direct Bidders to submit Bid modifications addressing subsequent amendments to the Solicitation; - Request that Bidders submit best and final offers subsequent to the Bid Opening;
+- Reject any or all Bids received in response to the Solicitation; - Withdraw the Solicitation at any time, at the Authority's sole discretion: - Make an award under the Solicitation in whole or in part: - Disqualify any Bidder whose conduct and/or Bid fails to conform to the requirements of the Solicitation; - Seek clarifications and/or revisions of the Bid or any part of the Bid; - Use information obtained by the Authority through site visits; interviews; investigation of a Bidder's qualifications, experience, ability or financial standing; and any other material or information provided by or received from the Bidder during the Bid process; - Prior to the Bid Opening, direct Bidders to submit Bid modifications addressing subsequent amendments to the Solicitation; - Request that Bidders submit best and final offers subsequent to the Bid Opening; - Change any of the scheduled dates: - Waive any non-material requirements; - Negotiate with the selected Bidder within the scope of the Solicitation and in the best interests of the Authority:

-- Change any of the scheduled dates; - Waive any non-material requirements; - Negotiate with the selected Bidder within the scope of the Solicitation and in the best interests of the Authority; - Conduct contract negotiations with the next responsible Bidder if the Authority is unable to finalize contractual terms with the first selected Bidder; - Utilize any and all ideas submitted in the Bids received; and - Require clarification at any time during the Procurement process and/or require correction of arithmetic or other apparent errors for the purpose of assuring a full and complete understanding of a Bid and/or to determine a Bidder's compliance with the requirements of the Solicitation.
+- Conduct contract negotiations with the next responsible Bidder if the Authority is unable to finalize contractual terms with the first selected Bidder; - Utilize any and all ideas submitted in the Bids received; and - Require clarification at any time during the Procurement process and/or require correction of arithmetic or other apparent errors for the purpose of assuring a full and complete understanding of a Bid and/or to determine a Bidder's compliance with the requirements of the Solicitation.

 3.3.
-Procurement Lobbying Law
+Restrictions on Contact During the Procurement Period

-A Bidder is restricted from making "contacts," defined as communications intended to influence the Procurement during the restricted period to any person at the Authority other than the Designated Contact or the Director of Diversity.
+A Bidder is restricted from making "contacts," defined as any oral, written or electronic communication that a reasonable person would infer that the communication was intended to influence the Procurement during the restricted period to any person at the Authority other than the Designated Contact or the Director of Diversity.
 Contacts permitted during the restricted period are set forth in State Finance Law §139-j (3)(a).